Use Windows, Linux on your Mac through virtualization

 There are many reasons you may want to use a virtual machine on your Mac.
-Perhaps you need to run a copy of Windows on your machine for work purposes.
+Perhaps you need to run a copy of Windows on your device for work purposes.
 Maybe the goal is to run another instance or version of macOS on your computer for compatibility reasons.
-Maybe you want a copy of Linux on your computer.
+Or perhaps you want a copy of Linux on your computer.

 Whatever the circumstances, there are various ways to run a virtual machine on your Mac.
 Here's a closer look at the best options available.